mudislandkid/MyDevInsights/README.md

 ## 📖 Overview

-Project Viewer is an intelligent project management and analysis platform that automatically discovers software projects on your machine, analyzes their codebase, tech stack, and maturity level, and provides AI-generated insights including estimated project valuations.
+MyDevInsights is an intelligent project management and analysis platform that automatically discovers software projects on your machine, analyzes their codebase, tech stack, and maturity level, and provides AI-generated insights including estimated project valuations.

 Perfect for:
 - 🚀 **Developers** managing multiple projects